geekyme/pandoc_resume/markdown/resume.md

 ## Skills

 Full Stack
 : Fluent in frontend, backend, and infrastructure.
-Used React, Node.js, JavaScript, Golang, Haskell, AWS and a lot of deployment tools at scale.
+Used React, Node.js, JavaScript, Java, Spring Boot, Golang, Haskell, AWS and a lot of deployment tools at scale.

 Architecture
 : Organizational influence of 100+ engineers, conducting design reviews and spreading best practices.
 Posts frequently about engineering topics on [LinkedIn](https://www.linkedin.com/in/shawn-lim-0a307550/).